 I don’t remember a lot about that day (real good drugs), but the doc gave us some GREAT news after the operation and I was almost cognizant of what was going on around me, I didn’t have a degenerative knee!!!!!!!!!!

 I had had a piece of cartilage about the size of a dime was floating around inside my knee, which he took care of!
 He did some cleaning up of some old frayed ends and general 50-year housekeeping while he was in there.

 No knee replacement surgery, which would have ended my running career completely according to the Doc.

-At the end of October I decided to start running again and have been running mostly pain-free with the knee since.
-Yeah, it pops and snaps a bit too much, and every once in a while it get a little yappy about things, but for the most part I have been able to do whatever I want with it.
+At the end of October, I decided to start running again and have been running mostly pain-free with the knee since.
+Yeah, it pops and snaps a bit too much, and every once in awhile it gets a little yappy about things, but for the most part, I have been able to do whatever I want with it.

 I would respond with the refrain “When can I start to run again?”
 I know that I wasn’t and still am not the best patient and don’t always follow doctor’s orders, but it is my body and like my primary care provider stated when I refused the wheelchair “You’re gonna wear it out aren’t you?”
 I looked back at him – smiled (grimaced) and said “Yep” and gimped off to get my X-Rays.

 that those four years were very difficult for me – all the injuries had forced me to not run nearly as much as I wanted to.
 There were even questions if coming back to running was even an option at times.
 Coming back to the point where I am today has not been easy, there has been a lot of pain and suffering just to get back to where I am now.
 Especially when it would have been a helluva lot easier to simply stop and do what the doctor told me to do.